immunefi-team/Bounty_Boosts/Alchemix/31226 - [SC - Insight] Missing Revert Message in require statement lea....md

 # Missing Revert Message in require statement leading to debugging difficulties

-Submitted on Wed May 15 2024 02:49:18 GMT-0400 (Atlantic Standard Time) by @Wizard for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 08:49:18 UTC by @Wizard for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31226